NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 ### Series

 When you read the values of a series, you must access it using its indexes.
 If the series does not have any index sets, you must still access it using an empty tuple `[()]`.
 The result of reading a series is a `pandas.Series`.
 See the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html).
 It is indexed by a `pandas.DateTimeIndex`.
-It is convenient to quickly plot such series, such as in the example below.
+It is convenient to quickly plot such series, as in the example below.

 ![notebook minimal](../img/notebook_minimal.png)

 You can also construct a `pandas.DataFrame` from several such series, which is one of the most common ways to organize scientific data in python.

 If a series indexes over several indexes you can also read out a slice.
 We only support slicing one index set at a time for now, and no custom strides.
-When slicing, instead of a ´pd.Series´ you get a pair `(values, dates)`, where ´values´ is a ´numpy.ndarray´ with dimensions ´(time_steps, indexes)`, where `indexes` is the amount of indexes in the slice range.
+When slicing, instead of a ´pd.Series´ you get a pair `(values, dates)`, where `values` is a `numpy.ndarray` with dimensions `(time_steps, n_indexes)`.
+Here `n_indexes` is the amount of indexes in the slice range.
 Example

 ```python
 temps, dates = app.layer.water.temp["Drammensfjorden", 4:10]